TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 1. Is the feature active or paused?
 2. Is the current date within the start and end date of the scheduled feature
-3. If the feature is a rollout or an experiment, what percent of users should be exposed to the feature?
+3. If the feature is a rollout or an experiment, what percentage of users should be exposed to the feature?
 4. If the feature is an experiment, is the experiment active for this particular user?
 5. If the experiment is active for this user, to which variant should the user be exposed?